-Practice for handling compulsory attendance and hand-in
+Practice for handling compulsory attendance

 Student attendance is calculated at the end of the semester.
-If a student does not comply with the 100% compulsory attendance and hand-in requirement, the student's participation will be assessed.
-The purpose of this to identify which module(s) the student must document additional compliance with to be in good standing to participate in the exam.
+If a student does not comply with the 100% compulsory attendance the student's participation will be assessed.
+The purpose of this to identify which module(s) the student must provide further documentation or submit an additional make up assignment(s) to meet the attendance requirement and be in good standing to participate in the exam.